johniwasz/whetstone.chatgpt/README.md

 # Whetstone.ChatGPT

 A simple light-weight library that wraps ChatGPT API completions.
 Additions to support images and other beta features are in progress.

+This library includes quality of life improvements:

+- including support for __CancellationTokens__
+- documentation comments
+- conversions of Unix Epoch time to DateTime, etc.
+- __IChatGPTClient__ interface for use with dependency injection

 Supported features include:

 - Completions
 - Edits
 - Files
+- Fine Tunes

 Pending features:

 - Images
-- Fine Tunes
 - Embeddings
 - Moderations
+- Handling streamed responses

 ## Completion